Yeeb1/WinSSHTermVaultRecovery/README.md

 - The keyfile is decrypted using each password from the wordlist in conjunction with the static salt and pepper until the correct password is found.
 - The `SALT` and `SUFFIX` are hardcoded in the `.NET` assembly of the application, while the `PEPPER` can be dynamically derived by debugging the application.

+### About WinSSHTerm
+The ability to recover passwords from WinSSHTerm vaults should not be seen as a flaw in WinSSHTerm's design.
+It primarily highlights the crucial role of password strength.
+The security of encrypted data in such systems greatly depends on the complexity of the user's chosen password.
+Weak or common passwords are often the most significant vulnerability in these scenarios.
+Therefore, it's essential for users to adopt strong, unique passwords to ensure the security of their data.

 ## Script Usage
 ```bash